 IBM Db2 licenses

-When running IBM Db2 on GCP, you must bring your own license (BYOL).
+When running IBM Db2 on Google Cloud, you must bring your own license (BYOL).
 You can obtain Db2 licenses from SAP or from IBM.
 For more information about licensing and support, see the following SAP Notes:

 - SAP Note 1168456 - DB6: Support Process and End of Support Dates for IBM DB2 LUW